godspeed5/Deepface/README.md

-Contains work I did as part of my research internship with the Georgia Tech Center for Music Technology
+This repo contains work I did as part of my research internship with the Georgia Tech Center for Music Technology

 Based on the Deepface package available through pip install deepface.